 1. Whatever mental drills you have been practising, use them now

-2. Some athletes like to be alone others like to visit, use your coach, or stay alone.
+2. Some athletes like to be alone others like to visit, use your coach,

 3. Do not break your routine